Radiation Therapy -- What It Is, How It Helps

 What can I do to take care of myself during radiation?

 During radiation therapy, you need to take special care of yourself.
 Your doctor or nurse will give you tips on how to do this.
-But there are some basic things that you should do, such as:
+But here are some basic things that you should do:

 - Get plenty of rest.
 You may feel more tired than normal.
-This fatigue (or feeling very tired) can last for 4 to 6 weeks after your treatment ends.
+This can last for 4 to 6 weeks after your treatment ends, and sometimes longer.

 - Eat healthy foods.
-Your doctor, nurse, or dietitian may work with you to make sure you are eating the right foods to get what your body needs.
+Your doctor, nurse, or dietitian may work with you to make sure you’re eating the right foods to get what your body needs.
 They may suggest changes to reduce side effects if your stomach or throat is in the area being treated.

 - Take care of the skin in the treatment area.
 Clean the skin each day with warm water and a mild soap that your nurse says is OK to use.
-Do not use lotions, deodorants, medicines, perfumes, makeup, powders, or other products on the treatment area unless your doctor or nurse tells you it’s OK.
+Don’t use other products on the treatment area unless your doctor or nurse tells you it’s OK.

 - Tell your doctor about all medicines you are taking.
 If you take any medicines, even aspirin, herbs, or vitamins, let your doctor know before you start radiation.